Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [ ] Replicate most of the necessary structures and data to adapt `uninstall.sh` to the new specs
 - [ ] Add special func in endpoint (--reset|-r) that uninstalls the file structures that the customizer creates (~/.bash_functions, ~/.bin, etc.) That cannot be removed directly using uninstall
 - [ ] On nemo desktop delete automatically nautilus
+- [ ] Move all argument processing to the same data structure that we are using for storing info abaout the programs.
+This is in order to reduce the steps needed to implement a program an autogenerate a README table
+- [ ] Split git aliases in many functions (alias_gitk, function_dummycommit, gitprompt...)
+- [ ] Apply rule: no apt, the default way to install package in script is apt-get
+- [ ] Apply rule: all variables should be declared with the needed scope and its write/read permissions (local -r)
 - [ ] Anydesk
 - [ ] Autofirma
 - [ ] Eclipse